UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

 #### Registered schemas

 By default, schemas macro materialized for case classes and sealed hierarchies will be _named_.
-This means they will not be inlined but rather registered under their name in [Components Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#componentsObject).
+This means they will be registered under their name in [Components Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#componentsObject).

 By default, the name that will be used will be the simple (unqualified) name of the data type, e.g. "User".
+This can be changed with [`@name`](http://avsystem.github.io/scala-commons/api/com/avsystem/commons/serialization/name.html) annotation.

 When referring to registered schema (e.g. in
 [Media Type Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#mediaTypeObject)),
 a [Reference Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md#referenceObject)
 will be inserted, e.g. `{"$ref": "#/components/schemas/User"}`.
 This is good for schema reuse but may lead to name conflicts if you have multiple data types with the same name but in different packages.
-In such situations, you must disambiguate names of your data types with `@name` annotation.
 Unfortunately, such conflicts cannot be detected in compile time and will only be reported in runtime, when trying to generate OpenAPI document.

 #### Adjusting macro materialized schemas